anselbrandt/optical-flow/README.md

 The sample footage is from the [comma.ai speed challenge](https://github.com/commaai/speedchallenge).

-This is Part 1 of estimating vehicle speed from optical flow.
+This is Part 1 of estimating vehicle speed from optical flow, which is a lot more complicated than I originally thought, and probably not the best approach.